modern-influence-of-ancient-warriors

 Battles were rarely short; sieges, retreats, and prolonged engagements demanded extraordinary cardiovascular fitness.
 Ancient armies prioritized:

-- Long-distance running in sandals or barefoot over varied terrain, often while carrying weapons or shields.
+- Long-distance running in sandals or barefoot over varied terrain—often while carrying weapons, shields, or even wounded comrades.

-- Marching with weighted packs to build aerobic capacity and leg strength.
+- Marching with weighted packs (sometimes exceeding 80 pounds) to build aerobic capacity and leg strength while conditioning the feet and ankles.

-- Swimming across rivers or in armor for emergency maneuvers (the Spartans famously taught swimming to all citizens).
+- Swimming across rivers or in armor for emergency maneuvers (the Spartans famously taught swimming to all citizens, and Celtic warriors regularly swam rivers in full gear).

-- Interval-style drills such as sprinting between stations of weapon practice, mimicking the stop-start nature of combat.
+- Interval-style drills such as sprinting between stations of weapon practice, charging up hills, or performing rapid formation changes that mimicked the stop-start nature of combat.

 Agility, Flexibility, and Coordination